deep5050/Mr.Dclutterer/README.md

 7. Auto Updates Itself
 8. Available Both For Linux & Windows

+## Download

+Download The Right Installer For Your OS From [Here](https://github.com/deep5050/Mr.Dclutterer/releases/latest)

 ## Note

 If You Are Looking For A Tiny Version Of This App Without A GUI That Works Right Form The File Managers' Right Click Menu, Check [NaughtyLust](https://github.com/deep5050/NaughtyLust) (Linux Only)